Should I have a baby?

 How do you feel about your relationship?

-We’re assuming your pregnancy wasn’t an immaculate conception, so it’s worth examining your relationship with the father and the impact of adding a child to the equation.
+We’re assuming your pregnancy wasn’t an immaculate conception, so it’s worth examining your relationship with the father or your current partner and the impact of adding a child to the equation.
+This should definitely be a major factor of consideration in the ‘Should I keep my baby?’ decision.
 Is your relationship stable?
-Do you want to have a child with this man?
+Do you want to raise a child with this person?
 Can you imagine them being a good parent?
 If not, how do you feel about doing all this by yourself?
-How do you feel about not having a father for your child?
-Identifying your reaction to these questions could help you make a decision.
+How do you feel about not having a partner to raise your child with?
+Doing a bit of soul searching, especially with regards to these questions, could help you make a decision.

 The practicalities of having a child

-So you’ve looked at how you feel.
+So, you’ve thought about how you feel.
+Congrats!
+You’ve made it halfway through contemplating ‘Should I have a baby?’
 Now it might be worth looking at the actual practicalities of having a child and deciding whether it’s something you could do.
-Here are some things to consider:
+Here are some things to consider if you’re ready to be a parent:

 Babies aren’t cheap.
 You’ll be financially responsible for their food, clothes, nappies, and providing a warm roof over their head.
 If you want to continue working or want to study, can you afford childcare?

 Still in education?
 Or only just got into the world of work?
-How will having a child affect this?
-How will you finish your A-levels/degree?
+How will having a child affect your work life?
+How will you finish your A-levels/degree (if you want to)?
 Does your company offer good maternity leave?
+Choosing to be a parent is an amazing adventure, but it does put all your other adventures on hold for a while.

 The baby phase is relatively short-lived.
 Consider not only if you want to take on an infant, but a toddler, a child – even a moody teenager.
-Because the baby will be all those things in time.
+Because the baby will be all those things, often in the blink of an eye.
+Throughout this time you’ll be going through the process of choosing how to parent and raise a child.
+This includes things like religious beliefs, work life, social media use and the list goes on.

-It’s the little things that people don’t realise they’ll miss after having a child.
-Just a simple thing like going to the cinema isn’t doable with a child.
-You have to get a baby-sitter.
+It’s the little things that people don’t realise they’ll miss about being child free.
+Just a simple thing like going to the cinema becomes more complicated with a child.
+You have to figure out childcare or end up taking them with you, which means paying attention to them instead of the movie .
 Want a night out?
 You’ll need a baby-sitter.
-Even if you get a sitter – your baby won’t stop crying the next day just because you have a hangover.
+But even if you do get a sitter – your baby won’t stop crying the next day just because you have a hangover.

 Hard bloody work

-Child-rearing is a full-time, 24-hour-job that goes on for 18 years.
-Think about how you’ll cope with sleepless nights, round-the-clock feeding and nappy changing, moving onto school runs, and chauffeuring them to ballet/football lessons.
+Raising children is a full-time, 24-hour-job that goes on for 18 years, sometimes even more.
+Think about how you’ll cope with sleepless nights, round-the-clock feeding and nappy changing.
+Then moving onto school runs, and chauffeuring them and their friends.

-Of course, this isn’t to suggest having a baby would be an awful experience.
-It’s likely to be quite the opposite and the most rewarding thing you’ve ever done.
+Of course, this isn’t to suggest having a baby would be an awful, life-ruining experience.
+Just because it was an unplanned pregnancy, doesn’t mean it was an unwanted pregnancy.
+In fact, it’ll probably be the most rewarding thing you’ve ever done.
 But it’s important to consider the realities and how you feel you’ll manage.
+Especially when you’re going into it at a young age compared to your 30s.

 Talk to someone

 Don’t feel you have to go through this by yourself.
-Yes, the decision is ultimately yours, but talk through your emotions with a trusted friend or relative.
-If you don’t feel you have anyone to turn to, then speak to your GP, or ring you local sex clinic, Brook, FPA, or Marie Stopes.
+Yes, the answer to the question ‘Should I have a baby?’ is ultimately yours, but it’s important to voice your feelings.Make sure to talk through your emotions with a trusted friend or relative.
+If you don’t feel you have anyone to turn to, then speak to your GP, or ring your local sex clinic, Brook, FPA, or Marie Stopes.

 Be aware of organisations that claim to advertise ‘impartial’ pregnancy or abortion advice, as they’re sometimes strongly anti-abortion.
 They may pressure you into keeping your baby even if it’s not the best decision for you.
 Make sure you’re seeking help from a trusted source.
-The Next Steps part of this article is a good place to start.
+You can do this by doing research and getting a second-opinion throughout the entire process.

 Taking your time

-This is a big decision and it’s certainly not one to rush.
-Yet it’s worth knowing that if you’re considering an abortion, the procedure is easier the earlier you have it.
+Deciding whether to keep a baby is hard enough, but to make it even more difficult, there’s a time limit.
+Alongside adoption, one of your pregnancy options is abortion, and the procedure is easier the earlier you have it.
 Ideally, you would want to have an abortion in the first nine weeks.
 Also, if you’re considering having the baby you ideally need to tell your GP ASAP so they can organise your antenatal care.

 - Brook provides free sexual health and wellbeing services for young people in the UK.
 Brook's services include local clinics and online digital sex and relationships tool.